The Impact of Cloud Computing Technology in Saudi Arabia

 This outsourcing of IT functions has led to a regime shift in the IT universe.
 Microsoft, Google, Facebook, and Amazon may have consolidated the cloud computing space, but there are numerous firms springing up with a focus on perfecting every step of providing cloud solutions.
 Saudi Arabia, the largest country in the Middle East, is an upcoming hub of cloud computing services.

-Clouds in Saudi Arabia
+Cloud Computing Technology in Saudi Arabia

 The World Cloud Show is the quintessential cloud event, and its 2021 series took place in Jeddah, a port city in the Kingdom of Saudi Arabia (KSA).
 The Oracle sponsored event made it clear that KSA is revamping their tech strategy in response to the Covid-19 situation.
 The country head for Oracle highlighted that state-owned organisations, shopping mall giant Arabian Centres Company, and leading medical research institutes have already shifted to the Oracle Cloud.
 Disaster recovery solutions was an area that the oil-rich country home to 16% of the world’s total oil reserves hopes to make advancements in by integrating cloud computing into the public sector enterprises.